People Are Debating Whether Or Not This Adorable, Derpy Puppy Could Be Part Cat Or Not

 Almost everyone has a preference between cats and dogs.
 (A few very, very wrong people don't like cats or dogs, but they're wrong.)

-Whether you have a mild preference or a huge preference, the fact is that most people do like one more than the other.
-But for some of us, it really can be hard to decide.
-We love the furry, the fuzzy, the fluffy, the hairless, the animals.
+Whether you have a mild preference or a strong preference, the fact is that most people do like one more than the other.
+But for some of us, it can be hard to decide.
+We love the furry, the fuzzy, the fluffy, the hairless—animals.
 We just love them.

 Perhaps the time has come where the love for cats and dogs can be combined?
-Well, I don't know about that much but this little fluffy, derpy puppy in Vietnam is sure causing quite the commotion on r/aww and honestly, I'm so here for it.
+As Dr. Dan Ariely, a behavioral economist, states, "Our emotional connections to animals can transcend species."
+This little fluffy, derpy puppy in Vietnam is sure causing quite the commotion, and honestly, I'm so here for it.

 LOOK AT HIMMMMM